pundarikaksha7/gf-game/README.md

 # GF-Game

-A browser platform brawler starring Ananya, with Anya and Vedika as helpers and Yash, Himank, and Rizzwan as rivals.
-Defeat boss Rizzwan at the end of stage three and reach the exit to receive the Dyson Airwrap award.
+A browser platform brawler starring Anhelper 1, with helper 1 and helper 2 as helpers and small boss, mid boss, and BOSS as rivals.
+Defeat boss BOSS at the end of stage three and reach the exit to receive the Dyson Airwrap award.

 ## Play locally